posmocoop/spatial_future/vobs.md

 - Redirect posmo.ch auf posmo.coop
 - [x] Zurich City border

+### v.03.01 (Changes after going live on Sept.
+27)
+- Blog posts reversed
+- Link colors as on HOME
+- List should be moved right
+- Make Chragis Blog changes
+- Embed iFrames
+- Impressum, move it back to alignment
+- How to customize blog posts, see with Thomas and Felix

 To Discuss 0.2.1:
 - <strike>Street names should be visible (color transparency?)</strike>